 Here’s another video series I know is useful, Python 3 Essentials.

-Because Python is a common language used by configuration management tools and web service APIs.
+Because Python is a universal language used by configuration management tools and web service APIs.

 The Python course is loaded with examples of what can be done with Python.
-Combine this power with Chef or Puppet and you really have something to add to your resume.
+Combine this power with Chef or Puppet, and you have something to add to your resume.

 The full Python course covers all these topics: